The Complex of Hypersurfaces in a Homology Class: Introduction

-In Section~\ref{sec.genpos}, we introduce some terminology that will be used throughout the paper, and prove a lemma regarding general position.
+In Section~\ref{sec.genpos}, we set up useful terminology for discussing collections of embedded submanifolds, and prove a lemma regarding general position.

-The first main result of the paper, which establishes connectedness of the simplicial complex~$\S(M, \phi)$, is restated and proved in Section~\ref{sec.conn} as Theorem~\ref{thm.connected}.
-In Section~\ref{sec.thurston}, we adjust this argument to prove connectedness of a similarly defined complex~$\T(M, \phi)$, whose vertices are isotopy classes of Thurston norm-realizing surfaces in a reducible and boundary-irreducible compact oriented smooth $3$-manifold~$M$ (Theorem~\ref{thm.3mfdcase}).
+Section~\ref{sec.conn} introduces the main character of this paper, the simplicial complex $\Sd(M, \phi)$ of a manifold~$M$ and a codimension-$1$ homology class~$\phi$ of~$M$.
+There, we prove the first main result, Theorem~\ref{thm.connected}.
+The core of the argument is Proposition~\ref{prop.distbound}, which gives a distance bound between vertices of~$\Sd(M, \phi)$ corresponding to transverse hypersurfaces.
+In Section~\ref{sec.thurston}, we adjust these arguments to prove connectedness of the complex~$\Td(M, \phi)$ of Thurston norm-realizing surfaces in a reducible and boundary-irreducible oriented compact smooth $3$-manifold~$M$ (Theorem~\ref{thm.3mfdcase}).

-Our second main result, that when $M$~has dimension~$2$ the complex~$\S(M, \phi)$ is simply connected (independently of the class~$\phi$), is presented in Section~\ref{sec.simpcon} (Theorem~\ref{thm.simplyconn}).
-The proof is similar in spirit to that of connectedness, but much more technically involved.
+The second main result, that $\Sd(M, \phi)$~is simply connected, is presented in Section~\ref{sec.simpcon}, as Theorem~\ref{thm.simplyconn}.
+The proof is similar in spirit to that of connectedness, but more technically involved.

+In Section~\ref{sec.dropdagger}, we consider the complexes $\S(M, \phi)$~and~$\T(M, \phi)$ where all hypersurfaces are taken up to smooth proper isotopy.
+We explain how connectedness of $\Sd(M, \phi)$ and $\Td(M,\phi)$ implies connectedness of these smaller complexes, with similar upper bounds on distance (Corollaries \ref{cor.nodagger}~and~\ref{cor.3mfdnodagger}).
+We also transfer the simple connectedness result for~$\Sd(M, \phi)$ to $\S(M,\phi$), in the case where $M$~has dimension~$2$ (Corollary~\ref{cor.2mfdcase}).

+In Section~\ref{sec.turaev}, we briefly comment on a generalization of the results in the $2$-dimensional case to the setting of graphs embedded in $2$-dimensional CW-complexes (under certain regularity assumptions).
+This connects to work of Turaev \cite{Tu02}, who has used such graphs to represent $1$-dimensional cohomology classes, and defined an analogue of the Thurston norm.

 We finish by presenting a pair of applications of our results to $3$-manifold topology.
-Namely, in Section~\ref{sec.seifert} we give an alternative proof of the classical theorem that all Seifert surfaces for a knot in a rational homology $3$-sphere are tube-equivalent (Theorem~\ref{thm.tubeq}), and in Section~\ref{sec:l2torsion} we explain how connectendess of the complex~$\T(M, \phi)$ has been used to construct an $\ell^2$-invariant for $2$-dimensional homology classes in irreducible and boundary-irreducible compact oriented connected smooth $3$-manifolds with empty or toroidal boundary (Corollary~\ref{cor.l2invariant}).
+Namely, in Section~\ref{sec.seifert} we give an alternative proof of the classical theorem that all Seifert surfaces for a knot in a rational homology $3$-sphere are tube-equivalent (Theorem~\ref{thm.tubeq}), and in Section~\ref{sec:l2torsion} we explain how connectendess of the complex~$\Td(M, \phi)$ has been used to construct an $\ell^2$-invariant for $2$-dimensional homology classes in irreducible and boundary-irreducible compact oriented connected smooth $3$-manifolds with empty or toroidal boundary (Corollary~\ref{cor.l2invariant}).